 Q: Malaysia's closest neighbours record much higher inflation rates.
 Why does it seem that we are isolated from the true scenario?

-Among the Asean countries, we do have one of the lowest inflation rates.
+A: Among the Asean countries, we do have one of the lowest inflation rates.
 This is without taking into account the recent fuel price hike.

 Singapore and Thailand have different scenarios.